tweinfeld/element-f/README.md

 }
 ```

-Defining the same element using element-f would look like this:
+To defining the same element using **element-f** would look like this:

 ```javascript
 const MyButton = elementF((life)=> {